 “Wrong transaction” emails seemingly from e-commerce companies like Amazon or eBay prompt you to click a refund link.
-The personal information you provide will be sold to cyber criminals.
-Never, NEVER pay online with your debit card; use only credit cards.
+The personal information you provide can be sold to cyber criminals.
 If your debit card is compromised, your bank account can be emptied faster than you can say “Yukon Cornelius.”

 Fake suspension of service notices

 A recent trend in phishing emails is to convince people that their streaming service or cloud account was suspended due to a payment issue.
 This is a social engineering attack designed to give criminals your credit or debit card information by requesting you update it to reactivate your account.
 Visit the site directly, don’t use any links or attachments in an email, to verify or update your billing information.
 Now go ahead, keep watching – holiday binging isn’t limited to just food.